osV22/ejpt_notes/README.md

   - Adding a basic auth can also bring up more results `-U` in gobuster, and in dirb: `dirb http://targetsite.site -u "admin:password"`
   - `-x txt,php,/` to include directories with the file extensions search in gobuster

+Important Last Minute Reminders:
+- Make sure to keep your machine's new ip when scanning.
+As dumb as it might sound, it can trip you up after a few boxes.
+- To see just successful ports with an egresscheck:
+  - `tcp.seq==1 and tcp.ack==1` - fast way to filter outbound requests during an egresscheck, **after** capturing the traffic with wireshark, etc.
+- When doing a scan, if a host has **ALL** ports closed, it's a **CLIENT**
+- When scanning for service versions, to get more information about the operating system and such, grab the banner for that open port.
+- If SQLi does not work right away, try appending commends instead of using a boolean:
+  - Instead of `page?id=21' or 1=1 -- -`, insert the next statement directly, `page?id=21 AND SELECT ...`
+- If a specific dictionary list is giving you troubles with Hydra-particularly, check if the list has a comment on top and remove it.